About Us

 Our Work Today

-Our Food Programme remains central to our mission, providing fresh, healthy meals prepared daily in our school kitchen so that every child is well nourished and ready to learn.
+Our Food Programme remains central to our mission.
+Professional staff prepare healthy breakfasts and lunches in our school kitchen, ensuring that every child is nourished and ready to learn.

 We also provide educational, sporting and enrichment opportunities, and invest in the school environment, so that every child can learn, grow and thrive.